puckpuck/helm-charts/charts/kspan/README.md

 ## Installing the Chart

 You will likely need to configure multiple `args` and optionally the `env` parameter as well.
 These are array style parameters which are best configured within a custom values file.
+These parameters are used to configure the command-line arguments for kspan, as well as any optional environment variables you may want to set up to pass in sensitive data.

 The configuration will be based on the specific OTLP enabled backend that you are using.
 This example demonstrates how to configure for use with [Honeycomb.io](https://honeycomb.io) by referencing an existing secret for the API key.